Benadryl Dosage By Weight: Safe Dosing Chart for Adults and Children

 Key Takeaways

-• Standard Benadryl dosing is 1-2 mg per kg of body weight every 6-8 hours for children
+• Standard Benadryl dosing for children is 1-2 mg per kg of body weight every 6-8 hours.

-• Adults typically take 25-50 mg regardless of weight, with maximum 300 mg daily
+• Adults typically take 25-50 mg per dose regardless of weight, with a maximum of 300 mg daily.

 Getting the dose right matters.
 Too little Benadryl won't provide relief from allergic symptoms, while too much can cause serious side effects including extreme drowsiness, confusion, and breathing problems.
 When you need fast, accurate medical guidance about dosing decisions, Doctronic's AI-powered consultations provide reliable answers within minutes.